-Sleep medicine is a discipline of medical practice in which sleep disorders are assessed using a combination of clinical evaluation and physiological monitoring, and treated using medications, medical devices, surgical procedures, patient education, and behavioral techniques.
-Sleep medicine fellowships provide advanced education to allow a fellow to acquire competency in the subspecialty with sufficient expertise to act as an independent consultant.
+Sleep medicine is a discipline of medical practice multidisciplinary medical subspecialty in which sleep-wake disorders are assessed using a combination of clinical evaluation and physiological monitoring and are treated using with medications, medical devices, dental appliances, surgical procedures, patient education, and/or behavioral techniques.
+Sleep medicine fellowships provide advanced education to fellows, to allow a fellow to acquire leading to competence in the subspecialty with and sufficient expertise to act as an independent consultant in this subspecialty.